mhucka/urial/README.md

 ## Introduction

-Finup is a command-line program written in Python 3 that allows you to manipulate Finder comments.
-Finup makes it easier to write scripts (e.g., in Bash/Bourne shell syntax, or AppleScripts) that update URIs written into Finder comments.
+Urial is a command-line program written in Python 3 that allows you to write and update URIs in the Finder comments of a file.
+Urial makes it easier to write scripts (e.g., in Bash/Bourne shell syntax, or AppleScripts) that keep those URIs updated.

+Incidentally, [urial](https://en.wikipedia.org/wiki/Urial) (properly known as _Ovis vignei_) are a kind of wild sheep native to Central and South Asia.
+They are listed as a [vulnerable species](https://www.iucnredlist.org/species/54940655/195296049) and their population continues to twindle due to human activity, hunting, and climate change.

 ## Installation